cncf/tag-contributor-strategy/deaf-and-hard-of-hearing/event-organizers/conference-best-practices.md

 ### Captions

 There is no need to provide interpreters for every session, but captions should be available for all sessions in order to give attendees the flexibility to join a session spontaneously.
 While there are lots of live captions software options, not all work well.
-Using a tool with low accuracy can be very confusing for deaf/hoh individuals, so select one that has proven to work for us (see below).
+Using a tool with low accuracy can be very confusing for deaf/hoh individuals, so select one that has proven to work for us.

 Keep in mind that, for a deaf person whose preferred form of communication is sign language, captions won't help when they want to ask a question or participate in a conversation with the speaker(s).
 You will need an interpreter to support interactions.